 Other reasons for doing this include things like:

-- Your old post and page structure is not user friendly.
+- Your old post and page structures are not user-friendly.

 - Maybe your existing permalink structure has no SEO advantages.